Senior 10 min · March 05, 2026

 zip() silently drops items from the longer sequence — this is the second most common silent data loss pattern after modifying a list during iteration.

-If you're pairing user records with transaction records and one list has 10,001 entries, the 10,001st entry is quietly ignored.
+If you are pairing user records with transaction records and one list has 10,001 entries, the 10,001st entry is quietly discarded and your aggregate numbers will be subtly wrong.

-Rule: when pairing data from two sources, assert they're the same length before zipping — or use zip_longest with explicit fill handling.
+Rule: when pairing data from two external sources, assert lengths match before zipping — or use zip_longest with explicit fill handling and validation afterward.

 zip() pairs items from two or more sequences without index math — it's the replacement for range(len()) when processing parallel lists.